HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema_v2.rst

 #.
 Object keys are limited to 1024 characters
 #.
 The use of many small objects would be prohibitive from a cost perspective (API Request Pricing)
 #.
 The use of very large objects (e.g. >100MB) would introduce excessive latency
 #.
-The first 3-4 characters of the keys should be randomly distributed (to avoid request rate limits due to a single storage system be targeted)
-#.
-Listing keys is generally inefficient (and would not work well with randomly distributed keys)
-#.
 The storage system is not read-write consistent
-#.
-The storage system supports object metadata of at least 1024 bytes per object
 #.
 The aggregate throughput of the storage system would not be expected to limit hsds scalability
 #.
 All objects managed by hsds will exist in one "bucket", the hsds service will have read-write authority for the given bucket
 #.
 All updates to the objects will be through the hsds service